esrlabs/chipmunk-docs/book/src/02_extensions/03_defaults.md

 </code></pre>
 </div>

-# Useful features to implement with examples
+# Additional features

-In this part a few useful features will be explained with an example as well as a line by line description of the example code.
+In this part a few additional features will be explained with an example as well as a line by line description of the example code.

 ## Popup